Skip to content

 Because a layer item is not a service, it does not have its own REST endpoint.
 Instead, it has a unique Item ID and it references the REST endpoint of the underlying service.
 One important implication of the fact that a layer item sits on top of a service is that there might be multiple layer items that all reference the same service.
 A second implication is that you can create layer items for any service whose REST endpoint you can access, even if that service exists outside your organization.

-1. In the ArcGIS Online Portal, click the Content tab
+2. In the Home app, click the Content tab

-6. Title the item RainGaugeSites_, then click Save
+7. Title the item RainGaugeSites_<your initials>, then click Save

 9. Change the sharing options to share this item with everyone

-10. Scroll to the bottom of the Overview, then copy the URL
+10. At the bottom of the Overview, copy the URL

 Summary